Radiation Therapy Service

 - At Seattle Children’s, your child will have access to clinical trials of promising new treatments.

-- Through our partnership in Seattle Cancer Care Alliance (SCCA), our patients benefit from the work of physician-scientists at Fred Hutch and UW Medicine, as well as at Seattle Children’s.
+- Our patients benefit from the work of physician-scientists at Fred Hutch and UW Medicine, as well as at Seattle Children’s.
 The National Cancer Institute has named our partnership a comprehensive cancer center.

 - We treat more than 100 patients using radiation each year.
 This means everyone on our team has the experience to make a real difference for your child.

 - Our patients range in age from toddlers to young adults.
 We work hard to reduce any long-term impact to your child from cancer or its treatment.

 - We know teens and young adults with cancer have different challenges than children and older adults.
 Our Adolescent and Young Adult Cancer Program (AYA) focuses on their needs.

 - We work to help preserve fertility if treatment might harm your child’s ability to have biological children in the future.

 Types of Radiation Therapy